syncfusion-content/flutter-docs/Flutter/radial-gauge/animation.md

 ## Initial animation

-The radial gauge allows all of its elements to be animated with [`enableLoadingAnimation`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfRadialGauge/enableLoadingAnimation.html) property.
+The [Flutter radial gauge](https://www.syncfusion.com/flutter-widgets/flutter-radial-gauge) allows all of its elements to be animated with [`enableLoadingAnimation`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfRadialGauge/enableLoadingAnimation.html) property.
 The default value for this property is false.
 The duration of the animation can be controlled by [`animationDuration`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfRadialGauge/animationDuration.html) property of the gauge.

 {% highlight dart %}